VeeamHub/veeam-security/CyberArk/vbr-rest-cyberark-cp/README.md

 ```

 ## Notes
+The Python modules argparse, requests, subprocess, os and urllib3 are required for the Python scripts.
+These may need to be installed using pip (Package installer for Python).
+Urllib3 is only required for ignoring self-signed certificates.

 These scripts have been tested with the following versions of the corresponding software:

 - Veeam Backup & Replication V12.1.1